Maragathaambikaa/Web-design-projects/README.md

-I have used html and Css in this project
+I have used HTML and CSS in this project.CSS is used to enhance the style and look of web page .
+CSS implemented in HTML code as follows - inline , internal, and external CSS.
+I have used Internal CSS